-“They left some food,” He pointed to several cans and immediately scooped them up and put them in his cargo bag.
-I looked closer around the beds and saw some magazines, mostly teen mags except for a few model making ones.
-I noticed a gun holster in the back corner and picked it up.
-Noah watched me carefully I slipped out a handgun painted in camouflage with a laser on the top rail and light below in front of the trigger.
+“They left some food,” He pointed to several cans and immediately scooped them up putting them in his cargo bag.
+I looked closely around the beds seeing some magazines, mostly teen mags except for a few model making ones.
+I noticed a gun holster in the back corner picking it up.
+Noah watched me carefully while I slipped out a handgun painted in camouflage with a laser on the top rail and light below in front of the trigger.

 “But what’s it doing in the UK?
 Where handguns are banned?”
-Noah questioned, but I unclipped my normal holster and put it on my belt at the small of my back then clipped the brown leather holster to my thigh and put the gun reverently back in place.
-I picked up some of the ammo and put it in my cargo bag.
+Noah questioned, but I unclipped my standard holster putting it on my belt at the small of my back then clipped the brown leather holster to my thigh and placed the gun reverently back in place.
+I picked up some of the ammo stowing it in my cargo bag.

-“I can only imagine some collector smuggled it over to the UK and when the world went to shit, he decided to use it,” I guessed and saw Noah roll his eyes at me.
+“I can only imagine some collector smuggled it over to the UK, then when the world went to shit, he decided to use it,” I guessed.
+Noah just rolled his eyes at me.

 “So how do you know so much about guns?
-I thought you were a conspiracy nut,” He asked and I looked at him, and then tapped on my computer to turn our radios into a closed circuit.
+I thought you were a conspiracy nut,” He asked.
+I looked at him then tapped on my computer to turn our radios into a closed circuit.
 He raised an eyebrow at me.

 “I thought it would be better that Home doesn’t find out about where we learnt how to shoot,” I told him.